 Import other types of media on Mac

-With your song open in GarageBand, do the following to import music, audio from video, or similar items.
+Additionally, with your song open in GarageBand, do the following to import music, audio from video, or similar items:

 1) Click the Media Browser button on the top right of the GarageBand window.